emaadmanzoor/stopping-agents/README.md

 For more details on the underlying theory and reference implementation, check out our website at [stoppingagents.com](https://stoppingagents.com/) and our paper on [learning when to quit in sales conversations](#).

-## Demo App

-As an example of something you can build with stopping agents, check out our [demo app](https://github.com/emaadmanzoor/stopping-agents/tree/main/app) of stopping agents in action providing stopping advice during an outbound sales call:
+**A stopping agent for sales:** As an example of something you can build with stopping agents, check out our [demo app](https://github.com/emaadmanzoor/stopping-agents/tree/main/app) of stopping agents in action providing stopping advice during an outbound sales call.

 <img width="100%" alt="demo" src="https://github.com/user-attachments/assets/3ec18d87-b8a2-4d5b-b63b-72b0cc6563bf" />